Schneegans/schneegans.github.io/gnome-pie.md

 {% assign text = "How to install Gnome-Pie!" %}
 {% include image %}

 Besides from installing from source there are other ways to install Gnome-Pie.
-I maintain a PPA for easy installation on ubuntu-ish distributions and there are several repositories for other distributions, like [Arch Linux]("https://aur.archlinux.org/packages/gnome-pie-git/"){:target="_blank"}.
+I maintain a [PPA for easy installation](https://launchpad.net/~simonschneegans/+archive/ubuntu/testing){:target="_blank"} on ubuntu-ish distributions and there are several repositories for other distributions, like [Arch Linux](https://aur.archlinux.org/packages/gnome-pie-git/){:target="_blank"}.

 ## Installation from my PPA

-This works for Ubuntu and similar distributions.
+This will add [my PPA](https://launchpad.net/~simonschneegans/+archive/ubuntu/testing){:target="_blank"} as a package source to your system and will work for Ubuntu and similar distributions.
 Simply enter the following commands in a terminal.

 {% highlight bash %}
 sudo add-apt-repository ppa:simonschneegans/testing